What are common ownership structures for ownership of commercial real estate?

 Corporate object /

 Holding period of the assets

 Qualifying Assets must be owned by the SOCIMI for a three-year period since (i) the acquisition of the asset by the SOCIMI, or (ii) the first day of the financial year that the company became a SOCIMI if the asset was owned by the company before becoming a SOCIMI.
-In the case of urban real estate, the holding period means that these assets should be rented; the period of time during which the asset is on the market for rent (even if vacant) will be taken into account, with a maximum of one (1) year.
-If the holding period is not maintained, the SOCIMI will be taxed at a 25% CIT rate for all type of income related to such asset, during its entire holding period, together with the accrued default interest.
+In the case of urban real estate, the holding period means that these assets should be rented; the period of time during which the asset is on the market for rent (even if vacant) will be taken into account, subject to a maximum of one (1) year.
+If the holding period is not maintained, the SOCIMI will be taxed at a 25% CIT rate for any kind of income related to such asset, during its entire holding period, together with the accrued default interest.